 Portfolio Committee on Labour

-The portfolio committee on labour is planning a draft committee bill to deal with a technical error found in the National Minimum Wage Act.
+The committee met in January 2019 to discuss the need for a draft bill to deal with a technical error found in the National Minimum Wage Act.

 The act, setting a minimum wage of R20 per hour, came into force on 1 January 2019.

-A special meeting of the committee was held last week to discuss how the error could be corrected.
+The special meeting of the committee discussed how the error could be corrected.

 According to a parliamentary legal advisor, section 17(4) of the act incorrectly refers to cross-section 4(6) rather than 4(8) in terms of retrospective effect from 1 May 2017.

 Section 4(8) stipulates that it is an unfair labour practice for an employer to unilaterally alter wages, hours of work and other conditions of employment.

 The section wants to prevent a situation where an employer unilaterally changed certain conditions of employment once the bill had been tabled in parliament to avoid paying the minimum wage.

 Currently, the act stipulates that, in accordance with section 4(6), the minimum wage be back-dated to 1 May 2017.